shopware-vagrant/shopware-vagrant/README.md

 #### Startup stops at "Mounting NFS shared folders..."
 - Clear vagrant entries from ```/etc/exports```

+#### Why is the database already imported?
+- Git ships no complete dump.
+Deltas needs to de applied.

+#### Is Windows supported as host?
+- No!
+A lot stuff could go wrong ant, nfs, bash script.

 ### Warning
 - Puppet MySQL module is patched to use MariaDB in Debian